 As one of the finest coastal walks in Ireland, the Causeway Coast is hugely popular with visitors in Northern Ireland.
 Much of the path is narrow and can get muddy when the weather makes a turn for the worst.
 If walking is not your thing, you can still enjoy the main sites by driving.

-The Causeway Coast also features Dunseverick Castle and harbour, Ballintoy Harbour and Hamilton’s Seat, a bench which marks the most northernly point of the walk.
-Dunluce Castle is just beyond the Giant’s Causeway, a 16th century castle which is well-preserved except for its roof.
+The Causeway Coast also features Dunseverick Castle and harbour, Ballintoy Harbour and Hamilton’s Seat, a bench that marks the most northern point of the walk.
+Dunluce Castle is just beyond the Giant’s Causeway, a 16th-century castle that is well-preserved except for its roof.

 Top place to stay – The ideal place to stay for exploring the Causeway Coast is the Causeway Hotel.
 Click here for latest prices and availability.